zerotier/docs/docs/rules.md

 and IP headers as well as layer 4+ information about many protocols.

-This would allow observers to watch every new TCP connection on the network and also passively monitor other traffic in a “fuzzy” probabilistic fashion without using very much bandwidth.
+This would allow observers to watch every new TCP connection on the network and also passively monitor other traffic in a "fuzzy" probabilistic fashion without using very much bandwidth.
 We split sending and receiving observers to prevent duplicate packets and also to allow us to detect cases where one side is failing to tee traffic more